alancfel/Happy_new_year_animation/README.md

 2. Click the MATLAB run button to executive the script.

-3. It will generate a image named `tem.jpg` showing the animated picture.
+3. It will generate an image named `tem.jpg` showing the animated picture.
 The animated video will be saved as `new_year_animation.mp4`.
 These file names can be customed.
 The animated video will display the image in a shuffle mode.

 ## Ackowledgement